nejc-cc/hexaled/README.md

 ### Cables

 For cutting the cables I found it easiest to just prepare 2 heatshrink tubes that you put over the cables before you cut them.
 I prepared 1 tube for "shorter" cables (on top of photo) and 1 tube with a notch for the longer cables (bottom 2 cables, one has crossed wires but they are of same length).
-The short is XX mm long and the long one is XX mm long.
+The short is 54 mm long and the long one is 57 mm long.
 For the longer cables, make sure to **shorten the middle wire by about 2 mm!**

 ![2 cable lengths](Photos/Project/Cable_lengths.jpg)